 - domain names.

 Interactive sandbox ANY.RUN allows performing a static and dynamic analysis of malicious programs.
-It has 3 types of plans that meet users’ demands: Community, Searcher, and Hunter.
+It has 4 types of plans that meet users’ demands: Community, Searcher, Hunter, and Enterprise.
 The main benefit of ANY.RUN is a community plan without monthly payment that has all the necessary features for a proper analysis.

 Paid plans give extra opportunities for more advanced and less popular malware types that require detailed configurations of a sandbox and let manage a team for shared sample investigation.
 Learn more about our plans here.